netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

 Once some traffic is captured, the output will look like:
 ![cli network events]({page.image('cli/connectivity-scenario-cli-events.png')})

-You can cycle to different views using left / right arrow keys and change the displayed enrichment colomns using page up / down ones.
-Also, to adapt to your screen height, you can increase / decrease the number of displayed flows using up / down arrow keys.

-In this capture, we see that the traffic is blocked by a network policy since it reports the `NetpolNamespace` network event.
+Cycle to the **network events** view.
+In this capture, we see that the traffic is blocked by a network policy since it reports the `NetpolNamespace` event.
 Edit your network policies and give another try.

 Behind the scenes in our scenario, we used to have a deny all on the pod label: